-- A. The system shall provide a local PC-based operator interface with graphical alarm annunciation at the sensor unit.

-- B. The system shall provide access to the following information and functionality when in a local or networked configuration:

-- a.
-A user-configurable image depicting the protected site with a schematic, zone-based, perimeter overlay.

-- b.
-Hardware monitoring and control

-- c.
-Event detection and alarm generation (including flashing notification message, location marker, and audible alert)

-- d.
-Basic alarm management

-- e.
-Event and alarm logging

-- f.
-Detection zone definition and configuration

-- g.
-Adjustment of detection parameters

-- C. The system shall support the following alarm management functions:

-- 1. Maintain complete information on all alarms for 24 hours or until the alarm is cleared.
+- A. The system shall provide a local PC-based operator interface with graphical alarm annunciation at the sensor unit. - B. The system shall provide access to the following information and functionality when in a local or networked configuration: - 1.
+A user-configurable image depicting the protected site with a schematic perimeter overlay - 2.
+Hardware monitoring and control - 3.
+Event detection and alarm generation (including flashing notification message, location marker, and audible alert) - 4.
+Basic alarm management - 5.
+Event and alarm logging - 6.
+Detection zone definition and configuration - 7.
+Adjustment of detection parameters - C. The system shall support the following alarm management functions: - 1.
+Maintain complete information on all alarms for 24 hours or until the alarm is cleared.

-- 2. Alarms shall be cleared by local or remote operator or automatically in 24 hours after alarm generation.

-- 3. Until cleared, the alarm information shall be compiled in a scrollable multicolumn table.

-- 4. The maintained information shall include:

-- a.
-Unique alarm ID number

-- b.
-Time label

-- c.
-Event duration

-- d.
-Event status

-- e.
-Event strength

-- f.
-Event zone

-- 5. Operator shall be able to:

-- a.
-Select any of the alarms from the list

-- b.
-Enter text notes regarding the cause of the alarm and the mitigation measures - c.
-Clear the alarm - 6.
+- 2. Alarms shall be cleared by local or remote operator or automatically in 24 hours after alarm generation. - 3.
+Until cleared, the alarm information shall be compiled in a scrollable multicolumn table. - 4.
+The maintained information shall include: - a.
+Unique alarm ID number - b.
+Time label - c.
+Event duration - d.
+Event status - e.
+Event strength - f.
+Event location - 5.
+The operator shall be able to: - a.
+Select any of the alarms from the list. - b.
+Enter text notes regarding the cause of the alarm and the mitigation measures. - c.
+Clear the alarm. - 6.
 Operator notes as well as the alarm clearing event shall be recorded in the event log. - 7.
-The system shall indicate the alarm location as a zone position along the sensor cable. - 8.
-Event Logging: - a.
+Alarm location format: - a.
+The primary format of the alarm location shall be the linear position along the sensor cable - b.
+It shall be possible to express the alarm location in either meters or feet - c.
+Secondary location formats shall be derived from the primary measure using appropriate calibration tables. - d.
+Secondary location formats shall require corresponding mapping of the perimeter fence line. - e.
+It shall be possible to provide secondary alarm location formats including: - .1 Software-defined zones - .2 Latitude and longitude (GPS) coordinates - 8.
+Event logging: - a.
 The system shall maintain and display an event log, including alarms, system notifications, and user actions. - b.
-The logs shall be periodically saved to the hard drive. - c.
+The logs shall be periodically saved to the hard drive.

+c.
 A new set of log files shall be generated every 24 hours at midnight

-2.13 Access Control
+1.19 Access Control

-- A. The system shall require the entry of a valid password at start-up and shutdown. - B. The system shall divide user access into to three security levels: - 1.
+- A. The system shall require the entry of a valid password at start-up and shutdown. - B. The system shall divide user access into three security levels: - 1.
 Operator level for routine operation - 2.
 Supervisor level for advanced system monitoring, configuration, and troubleshooting - 3.
 Installer level for advanced configuration and troubleshooting